 - 1. Project the number of unduplicated patients to be served in 2019 (January 1 through December 31, 2019).
 This value will pre-populate in the corresponding cell within the table below. - HRSA will use the number of unduplicated patients projected to be served in 2019 (January 1 through December 31, 2019) to determine compliance with Eligibility Requirement 3a, which requires the patient projection to be at least 75 percent of the SAAT Patient Target.
-If a health center is unable to meet the total unduplicated patient commitment in 2019 (the patient projection from this application, plus other patient projections from funded supplemental applications for which the projections can be monitored in 2019), funding for the service area may be reduced when the service area is next competed through SAC (assuming a three-year project period). - 2.
-If you are a new or competing supplement applicant: Provide the number of current unduplicated patients and visits for each population type category to establish a baseline.
-Across all population type categories, an individual can only be counted once as a patient. - If you are a competing continuation applicant, provide the number of visits across the population type categories to establish a baseline; current patients will prepopulate from the 2016 UDS data.
-To maintain consistency with the patients and
+If a health center is unable to meet the total unduplicated patient commitment in 2019 (the patient projection from this application, plus other patient projections from funded supplemental applications for which the projections can be monitored in 2019), funding for the service area may be reduced when the service area is next competed through SAC (assuming a 3-year project period). - 2.
+Provide the number of current unduplicated patients and visits for each population type category to establish a baseline.
+Across all population type categories, an individual can only be counted once as a patient. - 3.

-- visits reported in UDS, do not include patients and visits for pharmacy services or other services outside the proposed scope of project.
-Refer to the Scope of Project policy documents. - 3.
 The total number of unduplicated patients projected in 2019 (January 1 through December 31, 2019) will pre-populate from Item 1 above.
 Project the total number of visits in 2019 (January 1 through December 31, 2019).
 Then categorize these projected numbers for each population type category.
 Across all population type categories, an individual can only be counted once as a patient.